DataDog/hiring-engineers/answers.md

 ![Metrics](./imgs/reporting_metrics.png "Metrics")

 * Bonus question: what is the agent?

+The Agent collects events and metrics to send them back to DataDog for monitoring purposes.
+The agent has three components - the collector, dogstatsd, and the forwarder.
+The collector captures system metrics on a local machine like memory and CPU.
+The dogstatsd is a backend server that collects custom metrics from an app.
+The forwarder consolidates information from both the collector and dogstatsd to send to DataDog.

 * Submit an event via the API.
 * Get an event to appear in your email inbox (the email address you signed up for the account with)